ppapasaikas/SANJUAN/README.txt

 2. Gene_Name(s) : Official gene symbol or gene ID if gene symbol is not available
 3. High_Confidence_Junction: ID of Differentially used junction.
 Junction ID is of the form chrName_starCoord_endCoord_strand
 4. COMPET_TYPE: Type of competition between the two junctions.
 See section Competition Type below for details.
-5. HCJ_5'ss
+5. HCJ_5'ss: Annotation status of the HC Junction 5'ss.
+Either known or novel.
-6. HCJ_3'ss
+6. HCJ_3'ss: Annotation status of the HC Junction 3'ss.
+Either known or novel.
-7. HCJ_Junc
+7. HCJ_Junc: Annotation status of the HC Junction.
+Either known or novel.
-8. IRLR
+8. IRLR: Intron retention (natural) log ratio.
-9. PvalIR
+9. PvalIR: p-value for differential intron retention.
-10. HCJ_Delta
+10. HCJ_Delta: Differential Intron Retention.
-11. HCJ_Pval
+11. HCJ_Pval. p-value for differential intron retetion.
-12. HCJ_N_ko
+12. HCJ_N_ko: Number of reads supporing the junction in condition 1 (e.g ko)
-13. HCJ_N_cntr
+13. HCJ_N_cntr: Number of reads supporting the junction in condition 2 (e.g cntr)
-14. HCJ_PSI_ko
+14. HCJ_PSI_ko: A PSI-like index for intron retention in condition 1.
+In testing status, NOT recommended for general use.
-15. HCJ_PSI_cntr
+15. HCJ_PSI_cntr: A PSI-like index for intron retention in condition 2.
+In testing status, NOT recommended for general use.

 IMPORTANT: XXX
-SANJUAN reports fold changes for retained introns.
+Currently SANJUAN mainly relies on fold changes for calling differentially retained introns.
-We plan to switch to PSI values for retained introns in the future.
+A more accurate calculation of intron retention PSI values is being implemented and will be available in near-future versions.

 In addition, raw information are written into files
 1. Diff_Junctions_<VHC,HC,MC,LC,NC>.txt